Skip to main content

 Indicates whether the payment is in live or test mode:

 • test: Used for testing and development.
 Payments are simulated, and no real transactions are processed.
-You can use test credit cards and accounts to ensure your integration works as expected before going live.

 • live: Used in production to process real payments.
 Real credit cards and accounts are used, and actual transactions occur.
-This mode is for accepting real money from customers.

 Available options: